Jean-Claude Van Damme: Public image and influence

+American professional wrestler Robert Alexander Szatkowski was given his ring name "Rob Van Dam" in 1992 by Ron Slinker, a promoter in Florida, possibly because of his martial arts experience and his resemblance to Van Damme.

-The original video game Mortal Kombat was conceived as a fighting game based on Van Damme.
+The original video game Mortal Kombat (1992) was conceived as a fighting game based on Van Damme.
 Creators Ed Boon and John Tobias had originally wanted to star Van Damme himself in the game.
-That fell through as he had a prior deal for another game under the auspices of the Sega Genesis platform.
-Ed Boon and John Tobias eventually decided to create a different character for the game named Johnny Cage, who is modelled after Van Damme, primarily from Van Damme's appearance and outfit in the martial arts film Bloodsport.
-In the German version of the Donkey Kong 64 website, DK's greatest hero is Jean-Claude van Kong.
+That fell through as he had allegedly a prior deal for another game under the auspices of the Sega Genesis platform.
+Boon and Tobias eventually decided to create a character named Johnny Cage, who is modelled after Van Damme, primarily from Van Damme's appearance and outfit in the martial arts film Bloodsport.
+In the German version of the Donkey Kong 64 website, DK's greatest hero is Jean-Claude Van Kong.

-Renowned UFC fighter Georges St-Pierre was inspired by Van Damme, and described fighting him in the film Kickboxer: Vengeance as "a dream come true".

-In January 2017, Van Damme featured in an Ultra Tune television advert which was part of a controversial series of ads.
-Two women were confronted in a car park by a gang of youths in a threatening manner, Van Damme appears to defend them and then the mood lightens and they take pictures with the star.

-In October 2020, Van Damme rescued a three-month-old chihuahua, saving her from euthanasia after a legal tussle between Norway and Bulgaria.
+In 2016, Van Damme was named as the "World Boxing Council Muay Thai Ambassador" by the WBC.

+In 2020, Van Damme was inducted into the Martial Arts History Museum Hall of Fame.